WoTTsecurity/wott-io/_posts/selinux-vs-apparmor.md

 ## <a name = "tutorial"> </a> Setting up SELinux for yourself

 SELinux is milder than most MAC models and a good introduction into implementing MAC for your own security.
 In SELinux, the system administrator is the security officer.

+**Note**: There are Linux distributions that have SELinux preinstalled- these are the Red Hat distributions

+It's useful to have SELinux on your servers as it protects your server from malicious or flawed programs.
+The 'strength' of SELinux is at the discretion of the system administrator.
+It comes in 3 modes:

+ * Disabled
+ * Permissive
+ * Enforcing

+Permissive prints system warnings but does not enforce the protocol (useful for testing).

+## Setting Up

+First, you'll need to be logged in as your system adminstrator - the root user (su) and install SELinux if you do not have it already.
+There are two ways to do this:

+ * Log in as the root
+ * Switch to root in terminal

+{% asset blog/selinux-install.png srcset:width="1300 2x" srcset:width="650 1x" alt="Install SELinux" %}

+to copy: `apt-get install selinux-basics selinux-policy-default auditd`